sani-coop/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

 Configuring Feedback in the Advanced Editor
 ===========================================

-In the :ref:`advanced editor<Advanced Editor>`, you configure answer feedback with the following syntax.
+In the advanced editor, you configure answer feedback with the following syntax.

 .. code-block:: xml